AV Rant #566: Don’t Call Me Tommy

 Jonathan F. gets our thoughts on Regal Cinemas surge pricing, and whether Ultra HD Blu-rays look better than 1080p Blu-rays on an SDR display.
 Geoff R. wants to know what’s been updated in the Marantz SR6012 AV Receiver over the SR6011, other than HEOS.
 And Tommy gets confirmation that the KEF R-Series is an upgrade over his Polk RTi speakers, but we slightly disagree about which model of Center speaker he should get.

 Nick B. spotted Josh Ricci’s in-room measurements of subwoofers over at data-bass.com, so we discuss their usefulness and how well they line up with expectations based on calculations from the CEA 2010 measurements.
-Bill wants an over-the-air tuner, so we run through the options of a Tivo Roamio OTAChannel Master DVR+SiliconDust HD HomeRunnetwork tuner, or an inexpensive 1byone ATSC Converter.
+Bill wants an over-the-air tuner, so we run through the options of a Tivo Roamio OTA, Channel Master DVR+, SiliconDust HD HomeRunnetwork tuner, or an inexpensive 1byone ATSC Converter.
 Bill also measured an improvement when using two subwoofers vs. one, but it wasn’t super audible, although we point him towards an SVS PC-2000 to match with his existing sub all the same.
 And Brandon N. used two Receivers to solve his Zone 2 setup, but inside his theater, we discuss dual subwoofer placement, using sealed and ported subs together, avoiding running Front Towers full range, and generalizing the sound quality of an entire brand.

 Nathan D. gets some clarification about Atmos speaker placement and whether overhead sounds are ever played out of the floor-level speakers.
 Jeb B. gets confirmation that we think Focal Bird speakers, dual SVS SB-1000 subwoofer, and a Denon AVR-X1300W will be an excellent setup in a small room.
 Then we tackle the decision between a 55-inch LG OLED vs. a 65-inch Vizio P-Series for about the same price, which we end up side-stepping by suggesting a 75-inch Vizio M-Series.

-• Check out the AV Rant YouTube channel to watch our show videos.
+Thanks for listening.
+Now, don't forget to:- Check out the AV Rant YouTube channel to watch our show videos.

-• Download Tom’s FREE superhero-themed ebook Bob Moore: No Hero.
+- Download Tom’s FREE superhero-themed ebook Bob Moore: No Hero.

-• Visit Tom's website for download links as well as links for the two full-length follow-ups - Bob Moore: Desperate Times and Bob Moore: Hostile Territory.
+- If you like it, you can purchase the two full-length follow-ups - Bob Moore: Desperate Times and Bob Moore: Hostile Territory.

-• Check out AVGadgets.com where Tom is the new Editor-in-Chief!
+- Check out AVGadgets.com where Tom is the new Editor-in-Chief!

-• Download Tom's NEWEST book, Touch of Pain from Amazon now!
+- Download Tom's NEWEST book, Touch of Pain from Amazon now!

 Hi, I have a question about running a bookshelf speaker as a single rear channel… I think I seen a podcast video with the same or similar question not to long ago but couldn’t manage to find it again when I looked.